tulika105/Research-Agent/readme.md

 ## How It Works

-The agent follows the **ReAct loop** — Reasoning and Action in alternating steps:
+The agent follows the **ReAct loop** — Reasoning and Acting in alternating steps:

 ```
 User Input: "Vector Databases"